cloud-copilot/iam-policy/README.md

 # IAM Policy Parser

-This is a simple IAM policy library that allows you parse and navigate IAM policies without worry about the more difficult details of parsing policies.
+This is a simple IAM policy library that allows you parse and navigate IAM policies without worring about the more difficult details of parsing policies.

 This may be updated in the future to allow modifying policies, right now it's read-only.

-**This does not validate policies**, it only parses them.
+_**This does not validate policies**_, it only parses them.
 If you pass in totally invalid JSON it will fail in glorious and unpredictable ways.

 Here are some ways it helps: